openhab/openhab-python/README.md

 ### Limitations

 - GraalPy can't handle arguments in constructors of Java objects.
 Means you can't instantiate a Java object in Python with a parameter. https://github.com/oracle/graalpython/issues/367
-- GraalPy does not really support Python 'set' types as arguments of function calls to Java objects https://github.com/oracle/graalpython/issues/260
-  - The reason is that Java is not able to distinguish what is a Python list and what is a Python set.
-A workaround is to use the class [Set](#class-set)